-- Mountain Equipment Co-op (Canada) or REI (USA): Membership is required for both but so worth it!
-Both companies have great learning resources, so check them out! - Atmosphere/ Sport Check - Borrow: Why buy when you can borrow from a friend?! - Variety/Value Village, Goodwill and Salvation Army are also great places to find second hand items like sports shirts and fleece sweaters that are quick-drying, for a fraction of the price!
-Reduce, Reuse, Recycle!
+- Mountain Equipment Co-op, REI, SAIL, Atmosphere, Sportchek - Borrow: Why buy when you can borrow from a friend? - Variety/Value Village, Goodwill, Salvation Army and online swap sites are also great places to find second-hand gear for a fraction of the price.
+Reduce, Reuse, Recycle, Rewear!